Pest Management, Biosecurity and Invasive Animals

 Biosecurity Plan

-Livingstone Shire Council’s five-year Biosecurity Plan 2019-2024 was developed for the benefit of the whole community and has application to the entire shire.
+Livingstone Shire Council’s five-year Biosecurity Plan 2019-2024 was developed for the benefit of the whole community and applies to the entire shire.
 It is prepared in accordance with the requirements of the Queensland Biosecurity Act 2014.

 Community Consultation - Draft Biosecurity Plan 2025 - 2029

 Livingstone Shire Council’s five-year Biosecurity Plan is currently under review.
-A draft of the new Biosecurity Plan has been developed following consultation with key internal and external stakeholders, and outlines the strategies used to manage biosecurity risks.
+A draft of the new Biosecurity Plan was developed following consultation with key internal and external stakeholders, outlining strategies to manage biosecurity risks across the Shire.

 The new plan will equip the Shire to manage biosecurity risks effectively over the next five years and has been prepared in accordance with the requirements of the Queensland Biosecurity Act 2014.